Kurogi-Lab/CAN2/README.md

 <hr>

-## Installation
+## Utilities
-We installed the following software to operate the CAN2.
-However, it may work with other software.
+The following utilities are also used.

 ### Anaconda
 ```